Plato Courseware has both a system and activity timeout that occurs after a pre-defined period. These timeouts cannot be changed.

 - Losing internet connection.

-- Previously, when a learner abandons their computer while working on a piece of courseware, the clean-up service cleans it up in 2 hours (ends the courseware session) and that time gets recorded in the database and is used to calculate time on task.
+- Previously, when a learner abandons their computer while working on a piece of courseware, the clean-up service cleans it up in 1 hour (ends the courseware session) and that time gets recorded in the database and is used to calculate time on task.
 For most of our content, we record when a significant action has taken place while the learner is taking the content (navigating from one page to the next, for example).
-As of Summer Release (7/13/2015), we calculate time on task using the last recorded significant action rather than the 2 hour clean-up time.
+We calculate time on task using the last recorded significant action rather than the 1 hour clean-up time.

 - This dialog has only been added to the flash/shockwave player only